-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Fire protection? $\boxtimes$
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact IIICOIDOIALEU

-The City of Desert Hot Springs contracts with Riverside County Fire Department/Cal Fire (RCFD) for a full range of fire protection services provided 24 hours a day 7 days a week.
-The RCFD is staffed with a combination of County and State of California Department of Forestry & Fire Protection employees.
-They operate 96 fire stations that serve 1,360,000 residents over 6,970 miles of Riverside County.
-The City of Desert Hot Springs has two RCFD fire stations, Battalion 10, Station 36; located at 11535 Karen Avenue is approximately 3.6 miles northwest of the Project site.
-Battalion 10, Station 37 is the City's busiest fire station and is located at 65-958 Pierson Blvd, approximately 2.4 miles northeast of the proposed Project.
+Avenue is approximately 3.9 miles from the Project site.
+Battalion 10, Station 37 is the City's busiest fire station and is located at 65-958 Pierson Blvd, approximately 2.9 miles from the proposed Project.
 Both stations are staffed by 8.2 full time personal and each shift has 3 professionals consisting of a Fire Captain/and or engineer and one or two Firefighter II / licensed paramedic on duty at all times.
 Each station is also equipped with a Type I, 1500 GPM fire engine.

-In addition to the other RCFD located in the Coachella Valley, the department maintains a cooperative mutual aid agreement with other agencies and communities to assist in suppressing fire or controlling emergency incidents.
+In addition to the other RCFD facilities located in the Coachella Valley, the department maintains a cooperative mutual aid agreement with other agencies and communities to assist in suppressing fire or controlling emergency incidents.
 Mutual aid is an agreement among emergency responders to lend assistance across jurisdictions provided resources are available and is not to the detriment of their own service area.
 Per the City's General Plan, agreements are in place with both Palm Springs and Cathedral City.
 These cities provide their own fire services and do not contract with RCFD/Cal Fire.